 Patrons pay to have the priest send their prayers to Fudo-san by tossing them on the bonfire in front of the altar.

 Fire ceremonies are held five times daily (at 9:00, 11:00, 13:00, 15:00 and 17:00).
-Let’s take off our shoes (we can carry them in one of the plastic bags provided), then sneak into the side gallery and watch from the back, where we can look down on the altar area.
 The ceremony takes 30-60 minutes, and is filled with taiko drumming, chanting, the blowing of conch shells and the tossing of wooden prayer sticks into a bonfire that blazes up quite spectacularly in front of the altar.

-Usually there are a group of dignitaries who have paid handsomely to sit in the middle seats and get special benefits from the service, but if we're lucky, eventually we'll see ordinary people around us getting in line to get their purses and wallets waved through the smoke from the flames.
-Let's join them, and get ourselves some good luck!
+Worshippers who have paid handsomely sit in the middle seats and get special benefits from the service, but after their prayers have been offered, ordinary people can get in line with their purses and wallets, to wave them through the smoke from the flames.

 The ten thousand tiny statues are carved from the same 700-year-old cedar as the giant Fudo figure at the entrance.
 Each of these crystal figures can be sponsored as a memorial for a departed loved one.